cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 |http://www.opengis.net/ont/geosparql#dimension,Data Property, , ,Phase,Integer, , ,http://www.opengis.net/ont/geosparql, |
 |requiresSpeciesValidation,Data Property, , ,Reaction Mechanism,String, , ,http://www.theworldavatar.com/ontology/ontokin/OntoKin.owl, |

-> **_NOTE:_**  A) Data property names have the similar syntax of CamelBack notation except the beginning lower case letter.
+> **_NOTE:_**  A) Data property names have a similar syntax to CamelBack notation except for the beginning lowercase letter.
 For example, requiresSpeciesValidation.
 B) Complete URLs are provided for the properties reused from external ontologies.
 For example, the URLs http://purl.org/dc/elements/1.1/identifier and http://www.opengis.net/ont/geosparql#dimension are used in the definitions of identifier and dimension, respoectively.

 ##### Data types
 TBox Generator supports all [OWL2 data types](#http://owlcs.github.io/owlapi/apidocs_5/org/semanticweb/owlapi/vocab/OWL2Datatype.html) included in the OWL API.
-Data types in the CSV-file template are case insensitive and do not require to be prefixed with XSD, RDF, RDFS or OWL.
+Data types in the CSV file template are case insensitive and do not require to be prefixed with XSD, RDF, RDFS or OWL.
 For example, instead of XSD_STRING, you can write String or string.
 The complete mapping between the OWL2 data type and the TBox Generator acceptable data type is shown below.

 | OWL2 data type      | TBox Generator acceptable data type |
 | ------------------- | ----------------------------------- |